Executive D-Day Tours / R.C.S. 521 534 040

 German bunker on the tableland in Saint Laurent sur mer

-How were the German defences organized on Omaha Beach ?
+How were the German defenses organized on Omaha Beach ?

 Were all the enemy gun and troop dispositions as well known to the Allies as they thought ?